Villaggio Mall: Appeal process and acquittal

 During the appeal process, all those convicted remained free and able to travel; this was most clearly evident in the case of Sheikh al-Thani who remained in Brussels as a diplomat despite being convicted of manslaughter nearly two years prior.
 Furthermore, all defendants were absent from the final appeal hearing.
 During the hearing, Judge Abdalrahman al-Sharafi declared that he would be excluding all testimonies given by the victim's family as evidence, claiming that one cannot be a witness and a plaintiff in the same case.

 Judge al-Sharafi further agreed with the owners of Gympanzee in their claim that it was not technically nursery, but an “entertainment centre”.
 This decision fell inline with the civil employee that decided to license it as such.
-After establishing that Gympanzee was an entertainment centre rather than a nursery, the co-owners were fare less criminally-accountable under Qatari law.
+After establishing that Gympanzee was an entertainment centre rather than a nursery, the co-owners were far less criminally-accountable under Qatari law.

 On the 26th of October, 2015 Qatar's Appeals court overturned all five convictions and dropped all charges.
 The decision was met with shock and disappointment by the families of the blaze victims.
 During the judge's five-hour reading of the verdict some victim's family members reportedly stormed out of the court in anger.

 While Mr. Rabban was also cleared of his involuntary manslaughter charge, the court found that his company was guilty of the same crime and, as such; Villaggio and its insurance company would have to pay a fine of only $5,500, and compensation to the victim's families.